Table of Contents[Hide][Show]

 - Living the SoCal boat life means fun in the sun all year round and making friends with fellow boat lovers, but make sure your wallet can handle it and you’re ready to put down roots in the area.

-- Having your own dock means you can set it up just the way you like it and jump into water activities anytime, but don’t forget – docks need TLC, and Mother Nature can sometimes throw you a curveball.
+- Having your own dock means you can set it up just the way you like it and jump into water activities anytime, but don’t forget – docks need TLC.

 - When you’re looking to buy or rent a place with a private dock in sunny SoCal, having a pro like the folks at RedWagonTeam.com in your corner can make all the difference – they know all the ins and outs of these special properties.